lucaong/cubdb/README.md

 ```

 The functions that read multiple entries like `get_multi`, `select`, etc. are
-internally using a snapshot, so they always ensure consistency of reads and
+internally using a snapshot, so they always ensure consistency and isolation
-isolation from concurrent writes.
+from concurrent writes.

 For more details, read the [API documentation](https://hexdocs.pm/cubdb/CubDB.html).